MarcoFratta/PPS-22-VSort/README.md

 To use the visualizer you need the following software installed:

-* Scala version _
+* Scala version 3.2.2
-* sbt version _
+* sbt version 1.13.1

 An IDE is not necessary because it's already provided the runnable jar.

-### Compilation process
-To compile the sources into a runnable jar you can simply run the `sbt assembly` command.

-### Download
-Get the latest Jar from the GitHub releases page.

 ### How to use

-**For Windows/Unix systems:**

-Start runnable Jar with this command: `java -jar /path/to/VSort.jar`
+To use VSort, you can visit the following link: [marcofratta.github.io/VSort/](https://marcofratta.github.io/VSort/).
+This website provides an interactive visualizer that allows you to actively see the behavior of different sorting algorithms on distributions with various properties.
+Simply open the link in your web browser and start exploring the visualizations.